 If there are a large number of subtypes, then the categoryOf... approach may be preferable because it leads to more compact representations in UML diagrams and more compact DCEGs. (“Large” is obviously subjective, but will generally between 5 and 9 based on research into human cognitive psychology and probable implementation methods in user interfaces – there will be variations dependent on concept semantics and similarities).

 Overall complexity of the Application Schema and Feature Catalogue.
-Sibling sub-classes of features (or information type) generate more artefacts and documentation than a category attribute.
-They certainly mean an additional table for each sub-class in the DCEG, an additional XML element for each in the Feature Catalogue, and a box in the UML diagram Application Schema for each class.
-To that extent sibling sub-classes are a greater cognitive burden on encoders and developers.
+Sibling subclasses of features (or information types) generate more artefacts and documentation than a category attribute.
+They certainly mean an additional table for each subclass in the DCEG; an additional XML element for each in the Feature Catalogue; and a box in the UML diagram Application Schema for each class.
+To that extent sibling subclasses are a greater cognitive burden on encoders and developers.

 Note that some of the buoy types have unique attributes (cardinal buoys, installation buoys, lateral buoys, and special/general buoys), and applying criterion (3) would lead to the decision to use sibling subclasses.
 (It is interesting to further note that since the distinct attributes of the subclasses are all “category” attributes, in theory it is possible to merge those categories into the “categoryOfBuoy” enumeration.)